awslabs/containers-cost-allocation-dashboard/README.md

 It could be that the data collection pod failed for some reason, more than the maximum number of job failures.
 Assuming the issue is fixed within the Kubecost retention limit, the missing data will be back-filled automatically the next time the job runs successfully.
 4. Back-filling for accidental deletion of Parquet files:
-If Parquet files within the Kubeost retention limit timeframe were accidentally deleted, the missing data will be automatically back-filled
+If Parquet files within the Kubecost retention limit timeframe were accidentally deleted, the missing data will be automatically back-filled.

 Notes: